shadowalker77/wp7progressbar/README.md

         android:layout_height="wrap_content" />
 ```
 # Customization
-Features of both of these views can be customzied, for example for WP7ProgressBar:
+Features of both of these views can be customized, for example for WP7ProgressBar:
 ```
 <ir.alirezabdn.wp7progress.WP7ProgressBar
         android:id="@+id/wp7progressBar"